knbknb/ai-system-roles/EXAMPLE.md

 1. **Github Copilot Chat:** Tweak Copilot's suggestions by selecting some lines of code in your editor.
 Call `find-role`, pick a prompt, copy it.
 Paste the prompt into the Github Copilot Chat Extension for VSCode.
 Press enter.
 Github Copilot will explain, rewrite, or work with  the code lines in `#selection`, _according to your prompt._
 2. **My `explore_perplexity_api.py`  script** from the [perplexity-api-search](https://github.com/knbknb/perplexity-api-search) repo:
    Sometimes I call `explore_perplexity_api.py` with the `--role` option.
-The scripts then set the `CI` environment variable to the role that I want to use.
+The scripts then set the `ROLE` environment variable to the role that I want to use.
 Here, _"Education,"CS Bootcamp Instructor"_.
 This can significantly change the output of the AI system:

 ```bash
 # EXAMPLE OF A TERMINAL SESSION